Arif12467/MicroController_Core/README.md

 | ADD      | 101              | Accumulator<-Accumulator+Mem[i]   |
 | SUB      | 110              | Accumulator<-Accumulator-Mem[i]   |
 | SHIFT    | 111              | Left logical shift of Accumulator |

+The table above provides a description of actions executed when the Programmable Logic Array is load with the Op-code

 ## Schematic
 ![This is an image]()

 ## Floorplanning
 ![This is an image](Floorplan.png)

 This image showns the floorplan for the entire core and where each layout of individual circuit components can be found.

 ## Layout
 ![This is an image](Microprocessor.png)

 Full Layout of 8-bit MicroController Core

 ## Verification
 ![This is an image]()